Using Docker Containers

 run: |

-If you are running the container as a task, the container image can also be built remotely on the cluster in the setup phase of the task.
+If you are running containerized applications, the container image can also be built remotely on the cluster in the setup phase of the task.

 The echo_app example provides an example on how to do this: